Palsikar/indra-sangeet/README.md

 # 🎶 Indra Sangeet

-A beautifully designed web application to classify and explore Indian musical instruments using machine learning and web technologies.
+A beautifully designed web application to classify and explore Indian musical instruments using machine learning and web developing technologies.

 ## 🌐 Live Application